ThiagoBarsante/AWS_architecture__BigData/README.md

 Overall, AWS Glue is a powerful and flexible tool for big data processing and integration, and can be used to build scalable, efficient, and cost-effective data processing pipelines.

 ### Summary
-- By combining these tools and services, organizations can build a scalable and efficient decision support system that can process large amounts of data in real-time, perform complex analytics and trigger workflows and decision-making processes, to respond quickly and make better informed decisions
+By combining these services, organizations can <b>build scalable and efficient Enterprise Intelligence systems </b> that leverage Decision Science to provide insights and support better workflows, perform complex analyses, and make better-informed business decisions quickly and effectively.